top of page

 If it's your first or second thrush infection, most gynaecologists will be able to test, diagnose and treat you.

-However if you've had > 5 infections in a lifetime, you need a consultant who understands the stakes; a severe infection > 2 weeks could lead to neurological damage and disability.
+However, if you've had > 5 infections in a lifetime, you need a consultant who understands the stakes; a severe infection > 2 weeks could lead to neurological damage and disability.
 (The more infections you have in a lifetime, the more drug-resistant, the more likely you'll have a severe infection).
-Your best option is a vulva pain clinic – not a standard gynaecologist as after repeat infections you'll need treatment that's sensitive to your skin and won't trigger further inflamation.
+Your best option is a vulval pain clinic – not a standard gynaecologist as after repeat infections you'll need treatment that's sensitive to your skin and won't trigger further inflammation.

 Thrush News